 According to research, over 92% of kale samples showed 2 or more pesticides (4).
 These pesticides are horrible for the environment and the human body.

 Adverse reactions to pesticides include nausea, rashes, and stinging eyes.
-Over time they can evolve into cancer and severe disruption of the reproductive system (5).
+Over time, they can evolve into cancer and cause severe disruption of the reproductive system (5).

 While organic kale can cost a few cents more, it’s worth it to evade harmful toxins.